At-Risk Animals

 View more..

-Beef is on the At Risk list due to behavior.
-He is not thriving in the care center and continues to display challenging behavior during interactions.
-He is a high energy cat, and needs to expend energy constructively with interactive play sessions multiple.
-Without providing activity for his mind and body, the cat may react with rough play, potentially resulting in bite/scratch incidents.
-It is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
-He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with feline body language, overstimulation, rough play, and who have the time to invest in managing these behaviors on a consistent basis to avoid bite/scratch incidents.
+River is on the at-risk list due to behavior.
+He is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
+He has not warmed up despite staff using treats to build a positive association.
+Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
+He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.

 View more..